Henry IV, Holy Roman Emperor: Road to Canossa

-Henry's opponents regarded these incidents as divine retribution for his sinful acts.
-Bishop Herman of Metz released the Saxon rebels who had been in his custody.
-Bishop Burchard of Halberstadt, who had been one of the leaders of the Saxon revolt, escaped from captivity and returned to Saxony.
-Theoderic and William, members of the House of Wettin, also returned from exile and rose up against Henry.
-Henry invaded Saxony in August, but only Vratislaus II of Bohemia accompanied him.
-Their arrival provoked a general uprising, and Henry was forced to flee to Bohemia.
-The German aristocrats and prelates met at Trebur from 16 October to 1 November.
-They convinced Henry to accept the terms the Pope had set for him.
-He had to promise to dismiss his excommunicated advisors and acknowledge Gregory as the lawful pope.
-Furthermore, he was to acknowledge the Pope's jurisdiction in his conflicts with the German dukes and bishops.
-They announced they would elect a new king if Henry was unable to achieve his absolution before the anniversary of his excommunication.
-They also invited Pope Gregory to Germany to hold an assembly in Augsburg on 2 February 1077.
+Henry's opponents interpreted these events as divine retribution for his sins.
+Bishop Herman of Metz released the Saxon rebels in his custody, while Bishop Burchard of Halberstadt escaped from captivity and returned to Saxony.
+Theoderic and William of the Saxon Wettin also returned from exile and joined the revolt.
+When Henry invaded Saxony in August, only Vratislaus II of Bohemia supported him.
+Their arrival provoked a general rising, forcing Henry to retreat to Bohemia.
+German nobles and bishops assembled at Trebur between 16 October and 1 November.
+They convinced Henry to accept the Pope's conditions: he was to dismiss his excommunicated advisers, recognise Gregory as the lawful pope, and accept papal jurisdiction in his disputes with the German dukes and bishops.
+They further declared that they would elect a new king if Henry did not obtain absolution within a year, and invited Gregory to Germany to preside over an assembly at Augsburg on 2 February 1077.